Nukesor/comfy-table/README.md

 - Constraints on columns that allow some additional control over how to arrange content.
 - Cross plattform (Linux, macOS, Windows).

-## Guide-lines

-Comfy-table is supposed to be minimalistic.
-A fixed set of features that just work, for a simple use-case:

-- Normal tables (columns, rows, one cell per column/row).
-- Dynamic arrangement of content to a given width.
-- Some kind of manual intervention in the arrangement process.

-If you come up with an idea or an improvement, that fits into the current scope of the project, feel free to create an issue :)!

-Some things however will most likely not be added to the project, since they drastically increase the complexity of the library or are only used by a very small number of people.

-Such features are:

-- Nested tables
-- Cells that span over multiple columns/rows
-- CSV to table conversion and vice versa

 ## Examples

 ```rust